zr01/ledgee/.doco/sequences/reconciliation.md

 1. Create a *Void of the record to be corrected
 2. Create A *Correction of the record with the right amount
-3. Mark the original as Superseded
+3. Mark the original as Void
 4. Re-balance of the transactions

 #### Creating a *Void of the record to be corrected